 Stain Removal Procedure Shoe heel marks Use medium-bristled scrub brush and follow with mild detergent solution.
 Blood, chocolate, catsup, white glue, egg, ice cream, butter Spray on a mild detergent solution and allow it to dwell for 1 minute.
 Brush with a medium-bristled scrub brush and then blot with white paper towels.
 Repeat until discoloration is removed.
 Berries, fruit juices, cream, soft drinks, milk, wine, beer, coffee, tea Spray on a mild detergent solution and allow to dwell for 1 minute.
-Blot with white paper towels.
+Blot with white par towels.
 Repeat until discoloration is removed.
 Excrement, vomit, urine Spray on a mild detergent solution and allow it to dwell for 1 minute.
 Brush with a medium-bristled scrub brush and the blot with white paper towels.
 Repeat until discoloration is removed.
 Shoe polish, asphalt, grease, oil, ink, lipstick, crayon, wax, paint, rubber cement, seam sealer Remove as much residue as possible using white towels, paying attention to keeping the stain from spreading.
-Use a mild solvent (Bane Clene Saf-T-Solv®) placed on white towels and then applied to the stained area.
+Use a mild solvent (Bane Clene Saf-T-Solv [®]) placed on white towels and then applied to the stained area.
 Repeat the application of the solvent and gently agitate the area as much as needed.
 Overapplication of any solvent can dramatically affect the integrity of Plynyl.
-Follow solvent cleaning with a detergent rinse.
-Mercurochrome, Merthiolate, Betadine, tomato sauce, spaghetti sauce Spray on a mild detergent solution and allow it to dwell for 1 minute.
+Follow solvent cleaning with a detergent rinse Mercurochrome, Merthiolate, Betadine, tomato sauce, spaghetti sauce Spray on a mild detergent solution and allow it to dwell for 1 minute.
 Blot with white paper towels.
 If discoloration is not removed, dilute household bleach to 1:10 bleach to water, mist on affected area and allow it to dwell for 5 minutes.
 Rinse with water to remove all bleach residue.
 Chewing gum Freeze with compressed air and break away from material surface.
 Follow with mild detergent and a medium-bristled brush.
 Rust Treat with a reducing agent and follow with a mild detergent rinse (may require professional assistance).
-Follow all cleaning procedure s using common detergents with a water-only rinse in order to remove all residual

-Follow all cleaning procedures using common detergents with a water-only rinse in order to remove all residual cleaning agents (if Crystal Dry is used, a follow-up water rinse is not required).
+cleaning agents (if Crystal Dry is used, a follow-up water rinse is not required).
 Allow the area to completely dry before allowing traffic in the area.